U.S. investigators point to China in Marriott hack affecting 500 million guests

 U.S. government investigators increasingly believe that Chinese state hackers were most likely responsible for the massive intrusion reported last month into Marriott’s Starwood chain hotel reservation system, a breach that exposed the private information and travel details of as many as 500 million people, according to two people briefed on the government investigation.

 These people cautioned that the investigation has not been completed, so definitive conclusions cannot be drawn.
-But the sweep and tactics of the hack, which took place over four years before being discovered, prompted immediate speculation that it was carried out by a country.
+But the sweep and tactics of the hack, which took place over four years before being discovered, prompted immediate speculation that it was carried out by a national government.

-Preliminary indications are the breach was executed by hackers affiliated with the Chinese Ministry of State Security, said the people, who spoke on the condition of anonymity to reveal information not yet ready for public release.
+Preliminary indications show the breach was executed by hackers affiliated with the Chinese Ministry of State Security, said the people, who spoke on the condition of anonymity to reveal information not yet ready for public release.
 The MSS, an intelligence and security agency, has been behind many Chinese government intrusions into sensitive U.S. networks in recent years.

 Some U.S. intelligence officials believe that the breach was conducted to enrich the massive Chinese data sets on U.S. and other citizens that have been amassed for years, the people said.
 Such breaches include the 2015 Office of Personnel Management intrusion, which compromised personal data of more than 20 million government employees, family members and applicants, and also information collected during Chinese breaches of health-care institutions such as Anthem and CareFirst.